Pencnwc Holiday Park, New Quay, Ceredigion, SA44 6NL, Wales

 New Quay

-New Quay has all the charm of a traditional fishing village, fisherman's cottages tucked together on the quaint streets that lead down to the beach.
-The harbour wall curves into the sea, forming a safe haven for the small fleet of fishing boats.
-It also ensures safe bathing on the sandy beach which is surrounded by the cliffs above.
+New Quay is a delightful fishing village brimming with character.
+With its charming fisherman's cottages lining quaint streets that lead down to the beach, it’s the perfect place to unwind and take in the beauty of coastal life.
+The harbour wall curves gracefully into the sea, creating a safe haven for fishing boats and ensuring calm waters for safe bathing on the sandy beach, all framed by the towering cliffs above.

 Beaches